The Liberty Trail

 Liberty Trail History Makers

 The Revolutionary War was a war unlike any other — one of ideas and ideals, that shaped “the course of human events.
-Explore the history and personalities from this pivotal time in American history.Henry "Light-Horse Harry" Lee was a distinguished cavalry commander during the American Revolution, known for leading "Lee's Legion" and his daring raids in the Southern Campaigns.
+Explore the history and personalities from this pivotal time in American history.A pioneering poet, playwright, and political writer during the American Revolution, Warren's works challenged British rule and influenced early American politics.
+She became one of the first women to publish a history of the Revolution and was an outspoken advocate for civil liberties.